Chirag-ahir/JAVA-All-Basic/README.md

   What is Jagged array in Java ?<br>
   Jagged array is a multidimensional array where member arrays are of different size.

+  What are literals in Java?
+  Literals in Java refere to the data that is given in a variable or constant.
+Five types of Literals in Java<br>
+  > String literals: Sequence of characters enclosed in double quotes
+  >Inegral literals: Ineger and foat numbers
+  >Booleam literals: Represent True or False
+  >Char literals: Character value enclosed in single quotes